yazgazan/YSh/Doc/basics/buffers.md

 # Buffers

 Buffers can be used as temporary files, except that no files are created.
-Buffers can be very memory consuming, it should be used with great care.
+There are no limits on the memory used by Buffers, it should thus be used carefully.

 ## Creation